Fatima-hub333/Bootstrap_Website/README.md

 > Bootsrap Website

 This website is made from Bootstrap.
-Bootstrap compenents used in this website are;
+Bootstrap components used in this website are;
 - Navbar
 - Sidebar
 - Cards